 Consumers may also take their own action at VCAT or in a court if they believe a term to be unfair.
 If the contract terms are found to be unfair and void, those terms are treated as though they never existed.
 If the contract can operate without the unfair term, it will still be binding.

 Acceptable limitations of liability

-From 1 July 2012, businesses wishing to limit their liability for the first time must use the wording set out on our Recreational businesses - wording to limit liability for death or personal injury page.
+Businesses wishing to limit their liability for the first time must use the wording set out on our Recreational businesses - wording to limit liability for death or personal injury page.